Strike Action Update - Wednesday, 15 and Thursday, 16 May.

-We are sorry for any inconvenience or distress caused by the EIS strike action If you have any questions, please speak to your lecturer/Curriculum Manager or get in touch with us by emailing email@example.com or call 0344 248 0115.
-The Student Engagement Team and Fife College Students' Association (FCSA) are also available if you would like to talk to someone in person – our staff will be available at all campuses and will be happy to help.
+If you have any questions, please speak to your Lecturer/Curriculum Manager or get in touch with us by emailing firstname.lastname@example.org or calling 0344 248 0115.
+The Student Engagement team and Fife College Students' Association (FCSA) are also available if you would like to talk to someone in person.

 Frequently Asked Questions